 Allen Jordan and Emrys Hall

-are CIRES Associate Scientists working in the ESRL/Global Monitoring Division who created and refined three innovative and powerful software tools for scientists who routinely launch balloons carrying instruments that measure atmospheric composition.
+are CIRES Associate Scientists working in the ESRL/Global Monitoring Laboratory who created and refined three innovative and powerful software tools for scientists who routinely launch balloons carrying instruments that measure atmospheric composition.

 Eric Gordon, Jeff Lukas, and Tim Bardsley